JordanHendersonMusic/supercollider/CODE_OF_CONDUCT.md

 * Avoid using the community as a platform to advertise commercial products that lack direct connections to the software.
 * Self-promotion postings should be in courteous volumes and preferably include good descriptions.

+### Usage of AI tools
+* AI slop and AI based low effort contributions are not tolerated and will be judged by moderators discretion on a case by case basis.

+* Using LLMs for debate or discussion is not acceptable!
+Do not post a generated response as–if it was your own thought.

+* Since almost all LLM providers also train on their input data it is not allowed to paste other users content or code into LLMs without their consent.

+* AI tools such as translators or even LLMs may be used at your discretion to help with participation or contribution to the community, but should be used in moderation, or as a last resort.
+“Imperfection” and “your own words” is preferred over AI-generated or polished content.
+The SC community appreciates the error over generic content.

+* If AI tools are used, community expects complete transparency about it.

 ## Unacceptable Behavior

 Unacceptable behaviors include: intimidating, harassing, abusive, culturally appropriative, discriminatory, derogatory or demeaning speech or actions by any participant in our community online, at all related events and in one-on-one communications carried out in the context of community business.
 Community event venues may be shared with members of the public; please be respectful to all patrons of these locations.